As we have seen, pairs provide a primitive “glue” that we can use to

 objects being combined are represented as procedures rather than as list

-, which satisfies the closure property, allowed
+structure.
+Just as cons, which satisfies the closure property, allowed

 us to easily build arbitrarily complicated list structure, the operations in